drnsmith/drnsmith.github.io/content/projects/Project10/Project10.md

     <img src="/images/github.png" alt="GitHub" style="width:40px; height:40px; vertical-align: middle;">
   </a>

-# PART 1.
+# Part 1.
 Enhancing Medical Image Consistency: Colour Normalisation Techniques for Histopathology
 Histopathology, the microscopic study of tissue to detect diseases like cancer, heavily relies on stained images.
 However, variations in staining protocols, imaging devices, and lighting conditions can introduce inconsistencies, which pose a challenge for machine learning (ML) models.
 Colour normalisation (CN) is a pre-processing step that standardises these images, ensuring consistency and enabling ML models to focus on disease-relevant features like cell shapes and abnormal structures.

 ### Why Colour Normalisation is Essential
 Inconsistent staining can obscure the patterns ML models rely on, leading to reduced performance.
 CN addresses this by: